 In terms of finance, I want to raise the standard of integrity, transparency, and education in the financial industry even for family A’s.
 An A type family makes less than 100k a year.
 They may rent their homes instead of own, work hard and probably can’t afford a financial planner.
 I’m currently offering free consultations and promise you will learn something more about your own finances without any obligation.

 I was raised in Family B. My father opened Merrill Lynch in Tokyo, Japan.
 Money was not a concern.
-In my early twenties, I became a single mom and discovered very fast what it is like to be a family A and struggle and feed my daughter split pea soup to survive.
+I was a single mom in my early twenties.
+Early on, I discovered very fast what it is like to be a family A. I struggled and even came to the point that I fed my daughter split pea soup to survive.
 With my MBA started at age 50, I learned a lot more about finance and want to spread that education.

 I am a different person because of the way I was raised.
-Being raised as a foreigner in multiple countries has given me a different perspective on life.
+I have a different perspective in life because I was raised as a foreigner in multiple countries.
 (That’s where Gaijin comes from it means foreigner in Japanese.)

 This gives me a wide perspective and allows me to empathize with clients from many different backgrounds.